 Verify the connection type your computer connected, is it Wi-Fi or cable LAN network?

-3) Opening the connection will take to the next screen where you will see the Metered connection.
+3) Opening the connection will take you to the next screen where you will see the Metered connection.
 It should be disabled here, if not, disable (off) it as below.

 a) Open Registry (type ‘Regedit’ to search) and locate the below location.